NoManNayeem/RAG-GEMINI-LangChain/README.md

 # RAG-GEMINI-LangChain

-RAG-GEMINI-LangChain is a Python-based project designed to integrate Google's Generative AI with LangChain for document understanding and information retrieval.
+`RAG-GEMINI-LangChain` is a Python-based project designed to integrate `Google's Generative AI` with `LangChain` for document understanding and information retrieval.
 This project enables users to ask questions about the content of PDF documents and receive accurate, context-aware answers.
 It utilizes Google Generative AI models along with LangChain's powerful document processing and retrieval capabilities.

 ## Getting Started

 ### Prerequisites

-Ensure you have Python 3.8+ and pip installed on your system.
+Ensure you have Python `3.12.2+` and pip installed on your system.
 This project also requires a virtual environment to manage dependencies.

 ### Installation